Learn the Use of Dog Diapers and Dog Pads to Potty Train your Doggy

 1. Using doggy diapers and doggy pads

 This comes in handy in ensuring your home is not stained by urine.
-There are a wide variety of doggy diapers and doggy pads which available in the market.
+There are a wide variety of diapers and doggy pads which available in the market.
 Seek your vets help in choosing a diaper or pad that is specifically tailored to meet the particular needs of your dog.
-However, dog owners should be extremely careful when using doggy diapers and pads as they disrupt a dog’s normal routine.
+However, dog owners should be extremely careful when using doggie diapers and pads as they disrupt a dog’s normal routine.